Criminal Defense

 Criminal Mischief

 Each state has a law against criminal mischief.
 The definitions and penalties vary by state.
 In most cases, it is a crime against personal property.
-In Indiana, criminal mischief occurs when a person intentionally destroys, damages, or defaces property belonging to another person.
-Other states may refer to these crimes as graffiti, vandalism, or the… read more
+According to a criminal defense attorney in Indianapolis, criminal mischief occurs when a person intentionally destroys, damages, or defaces property belonging to another person.
+Other states may refer to these… read more

 5 Ways To Get Your Criminal Case Dismissed in Indianapolis